ehmatthes/django-simple-deploy/docs/design_docs/use_cases.md

 ## Platform hosts

 Platform providers might benefit from a mature version of `django-simple-deploy` as well.
 Ever provider needs to include detailed documentation for how to deploy a Django project; there's no way around that.
 No one can develop a `simple_deploy` script for a new platform without some form of documentation for that platform.
-However, platform providers may want to include a short callout at the top of a "Getting Started" writeup, showing how to get a working Django deployment on their platform quickly.
+However, platform providers may want to include a short call-out at the top of a "Getting Started" writeup, showing how to get a working Django deployment on their platform quickly.
 Then readers could explore the working deployment, rather than having to get every deployment step right on their own the first time through the deployment process.

 When new users can't get a project deployed successfully, they're likely to abandon the platform. `simple_deploy` could be a useful tool in onboarding for platform providers.